3.7 Cross-border mobility in employment, entrepreneurship and vocational opportunities

 On this page

-Programmes fostering cross-border mobility are almost exclusively offered by the European Union.
-As such, the Your First EURES Job initiative is to be mentioned.
-According to data on the website, 517 (last accessed 27/12/2018) Hungarian job-seekers took part in the Programme so far.
-Another EU initiative is the Erasmus for Young Entrepreneurs – according to data from 2017 January, 135 new and 56 experienced entrepreneurs took part in the Programme from Hungary.
+Programmes to promote cross-border mobility are almost exclusively offered by the European Union.
+The Your First EURES Job initiative should be mentioned in this context.
+According to information on its website, 541 Hungarian jobseekers have participated in the programme until 2022.
+Another EU initiative is the Erasmus for Young Entrepreneurs programme - according to data from January 2017, 135 new and 56 experienced entrepreneurs from Hungary have participated in the programme.